Pre-instruction for Pedestrians Interacting Autonomous Vehicles with an eHMI: Effects on Their Psychology and Walking Behavior: DISCUSSION

 In addition, this study reveals that the mean of walking speeds in \textit{AV w/o eHMI} was significantly higher than that in \textit{AV w/ eHMI} and \textit{AV w/ eHMI after PI} from 0.6~[s] to 1.6~[s] as shown in Table~\ref{Tab:post-hoc}.
-Referring to the results of the subjective evaluation that are illustrated in Fig.~\ref{fig:result_01}, this study considered that the participants felt relief and trusted the AV when they could understand the correct driving intentions of the AV through the eHMI after the pre-instruction.
-Consequently, they could pass through the road in a slow and relaxed manner, which is in contrast to the result in~\citet{kooijman2019ehmis}; they reported that the mean of pedestrians' walking speeds was faster than that for \textit{AV w/o eHMI} after the AV slowed down while using a text eHMI to indicate yielding.
-We consider the difference between \citet{kooijman2019ehmis} and this study lies in the display time of the eHMI; while \citet{kooijman2019ehmis} displayed the eHMI while decelerating), this study displayed eHMI after the car stopped.

-The present experiment found that the participants were safe after displaying eHMI, while in \citet{kooijman2019ehmis}, the participants may still perceive risk even after the display as the AV continues to approach.
+Referring to the results of the subjective evaluation that are illustrated in Fig.~\ref{fig:result_01}, this study considered that participants felt relief and trusted the AV when they could understand the correct driving intentions of the AV through the eHMI after the pre-instruction.
+Therefore, they could pass the road in a slow and relaxed manner, which is in contrast to the result in~\citet{kooijman2019ehmis}; they reported that the mean of pedestrians' walking speeds was faster than that for \textit{AV w/o eHMI} after the AV slowed down while using a text eHMI to indicate yielding.
+We consider the difference between \citet{kooijman2019ehmis} and this study lies in the display time of the eHMI; while \citet{kooijman2019ehmis} displayed the eHMI while decelerating, this study displayed eHMI after the car stopped.
+The present experiment found that the participants felt safe after displaying eHMI, while in \citet{kooijman2019ehmis}, the participants may still perceive risk even after the display as the AV continues to approach.
 This study considered that this difference in perception of risk might cause a difference in walking speed.
-However, this study still cannot deny that the walking speed was reduced in \textit{AV w/ eHMI after PI} because the sequence of the experiment caused fatigue in the participants even though they sat in the chair and rested for approximately one minute after each trial.